IMPORTANT WARNING:

 How should this medicine be used?

 Escitalopram comes as a tablet and a solution (liquid) to take by mouth.
-It is usually taken once a day with or without food.
-To help you remember to take escitalopram, take it at around the same time every day, in the morning or in the evening.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take escitalopram exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Take once a day with or without food.
+Take it at around the same time every day, in the morning or in the evening.

-It may take 1 to 4 weeks or longer before you feel the full benefit of escitalopram.
+It may take several weeks before you feel the full benefit of escitalopram.
 Continue to take escitalopram even if you feel well.
 Do not stop taking escitalopram without talking to your doctor.
 Your doctor will probably decrease your dose gradually.
 If you suddenly stop taking escitalopram, you may experience withdrawal symptoms such as mood changes, irritability, agitation, nausea, dizziness, burning, numbness, or tingling in the hands or feet, anxiety, confusion, headache, sweating, shaking, frenzied or abnormally excited mood, tiredness, and difficulty falling asleep or staying asleep.
 Tell your doctor if you experience any of these symptoms while you are decreasing your dose of escitalopram or soon after you stop taking escitalopram.

 Other uses for this medicine